johnstownoralhistories/johnstownoralhistories.github.io/_items/Ruth-Demko-Oral-History-2.md

 When the family would go out, they took her everywhere.
 They also traveled with her.
 Tom built Dana a wheelchair from a stroller, and it was able to fold down so they could travel with it as well.
 The Muscular Dystrophy Association was willing to buy her a wheelchair, but at the time they could not find one that met Dana's needs.
 There were not ramps, so Tom would pick up her chair to move her up and down steps.
 At home, Dana slept upstairs and she needed to be carried up and down the stairs as well.

 They avoided people that they knew to be sick.
-The only class she took with other children was her religious education courses.
+The only class Dana took with other children was her religious education courses.
 Ruth recalls that Dana was thrilled to be able to be around the other students.
 They also took Dana to be treated at the NIH at the National Institutes of Neurological Disease and Stroke.
 Pittsburgh Children's Hospital sent a neurologist to their local hospital every six months for muscular dystrophy.

 When Ruth cooked or baked, it was from scratch.
 When Tom came home from work, the family would have their evening meal.
 As the years went on, Ruth really wanted to get the kids bathed and to bed in the evening.
 Tom was responsible for getting the kids bathed and ready for bed, and it was then that she was able to sit and relax and drink coffee.
 Then the family would all say nightly prayers together.

+Occasionally, an older bachelor that lived close to them, Jim, would watch the children on his property for Ruth.
+However, if Dana went up there, Ruth would go with her.
+Jim had a huge meadow and a creek on his property, so the children really liked playing there.
+She thinks that Jim found it homey to be close with her family, and he was lifelong friends with Tom's father.

 When Tom was unemployed he would get up in the mornings and take care of Dana so that she could sleep in.
 He would get Dana set up to watch her TV show.
 They would also like to play Uno together.
 He also worked on building their house during the layoff.
 She was not able to return to work or bring in alternate forms of income when Tom was laid off because Dana needed her care.
 If she went back to work, Tom would have to take over as Dana's primary caretaker, and the house wouldn't have been able to be built.
 However, Ruth didn't really want to return to work, she was content with homemaking.